MohiniDeshpande/Steel-Defect-Detection/README.md

 3. Train the model or run inference:

-To train the model, use the provided Jupyter notebook.
+To train the model, download data from links above and use the 'steel_defect_detection.py' file.

 To run inference, use the [colab link](https://colab.research.google.com/drive/1-Q5jQzuoSq1Bd_pj_wWrUNzi5Yvxh71Y?usp=sharing).